A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 If a matroid $M$ satisfies the hypothesis of Corollary \ref{cor:intervalsimpliespositroid}, then so do its truncations since all proper connected flats of a truncation are proper connected flats of $M$.
 The same does not apply to quotients other than truncations.
 Also, the same is not true of Theorem \ref{thm:char}.
 Indeed, the class of positroids is not closed under truncations, as Example \ref{rank5example} shows.

 Oh \cite{oh} proved that lattice path matroids are positroids.
 From Corollary \ref{cor:intervalsimpliespositroid} and the remarks in Section \ref{ssec:lpmmpm}, noting our observation on loops at the beginning of this section, it is easy to see that the same is true of the larger class of multi-path matroids (this also follows from Blum \cite[Theorem 5.2]{blum}), and likewise for truncations of lattice path matroids (which need not be lattice path), and truncations of multi-path matroids (which need not be multi-path).
-(The class of lattice path matroids is closed under direct sums, but that of multi-path matroids is not.
-Truncations of direct sums of multi-path matroids (e.g., truncations of direct sums of whirls) need not be positroids.)
+As an aside, we note that the class of lattice path matroids is closed under direct sums, but that of multi-path matroids is not; also, truncations of direct sums of multi-path matroids (e.g., truncations of direct sums of whirls) need not be positroids.

 We next show that the class of positroids is closed under circuit-hyperplane relaxation and a more general relaxation operation that we now discuss.
 Assume that a cyclic flat $X$ of a matroid $M$ is neither $\cl_M(\emptyset)$ nor $E(M)-\cl_{M^*}(\emptyset)$, that the only cyclic flat that properly contains $X$ is $E(M)-\cl_{M^*}(\emptyset)$, and that the only cyclic flat that $X$ properly contains is $\cl_M(\emptyset)$.
 (Thus, $X$ could be a circuit-hyperplane of a connected matroid of rank at least two, but $X$ is not limited to such sets.)
 Observe that properties (Z0)--(Z3) in Theorem \ref{thm:cfaxioms} hold for $\mathcal{Z}=\mathcal{Z}(M)-\{X\}$ and $r:\mathcal{Z}\to\mathbb{Z}$ where $r(A)=r_M(A)$ for each $A\in\mathcal{Z}$.
 By that result, this reduced cyclic flat and rank data defines another matroid, a generalized relaxation of $M$, in which $X$ is independent.